turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 heroku run rake db:migrate db:seed
 ```

 Verify this worked by opening the app: `heroku open`.
-Your eyes should be embraced by the familiar
+Your eyes should be embraced by the familiar,
-and, frankly, quite lovely, JSBlogger interface.
+and frankly quite lovely, JSBlogger interface.

 __Last Setup Step - Metrics Service__